Sboncio/test/README.md

 - clone it to your local computer,
 - make a change,
 - push it back up to github.

+Now that you have Github Desktop installed, know what Git and Github are, and what we're going to do, let's get started:

 1. Once logged in, click the green "New" button on the left side of the screen.
 2. Give a name to this repository and be sure to check the box titled "Add a README file".